md-tasnimul-hassan/buet-fee-public/README.md

 # BUET Dining Fee Notifier

-My hall in BUET post due fee notices in physical notice boards that i had little patience to check every few days.
+My hall in BUET posts due fee notices in physical notice boards that most have little patience to check every few days.
 So one weekend's night, I built a bot that checks everyone's balance daily and emails them automatically if anything is due.
 It has been running in production since February, 2026.

 ## How it works

-The script launches a headless Chromium engine **Playwright** and navigates Bank's BUET fee portal.
-It fills in the student ID and fee type and necessary details. **BeautifulSoup** then parses the page HTML to extract the student name and outstanding amount.
+The script launches a headless Chromium engine using **Playwright** and navigates Bank's BUET fee portal.
+It fills in the student ID and fee type and submits the form to receive data. **BeautifulSoup** then parses the page HTML to extract the student name and outstanding amount.

 If there is due amount, a styled HTML email is composed using Python's